 Hernia Symptoms – Referred Pain

 When the nerves within the groin get stretched from either an acute hernia, or a chronic hernia, the entire length of the nerve becomes irritated.
 This irritation in the nerve can cause pain to radiate, or be relayed to areas below or above the actual hernia.
 In the case of a groin hernia, this can mean pain in the lower abdomen, in the upper thigh, or into the scrotum and testes in men.
-Even when the hernia is reduced inside, the irritation of the nerves can lead to long standing discomfort in these areas.
+Despite the hernia being reduced inside, the irritation of the nerves can lead to long standing discomfort in these areas.
 Even though the hernia is not in the exact area of the pain, it can be the cause of aches, pressure, burning, and other symptoms.

 Hernia Symptoms – Nausea And Vomiting